 “Badlands” is a geologic term for an area of soft rock devoid of vegetation and soil cover that has become molded into a rolling landscape of rounded hills and gullies.

 The relatively soft shale is essentially clay and is easily eroded by water.
-For more informaiton on use and rules contact Cfredit Valley Conservation at 1-800-367-0890
+This site was acquired by the Ontario Heritage Foundation in 2000 and the property is managed by the Credit Valley Conservation.

 Thank you for your interest in the Cheltenham Badlands Trail.
 Did you know Ontario Trails Council provides many services to Ontario?
 Please be sure to get our latest guide on developing an accessible website for your trail organization!